 Comprehensive evaluation and diagnostic workup should include a white blood cell count (WBC), C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and hip radiography and ultrasonography.

-A 2017 systematic review and meta-analysis highlighted demographic, clinical, and laboratory variables seen in pediatric patients presenting with TS, septic arthritis (SA), or lyme arthritis (LA) of the hip.
+A 2017 systematic review and meta-analysis highlighted demographic, clinical, and laboratory variables are seen in pediatric patients presenting with TS, septic arthritis (SA), or Lyme arthritis (LA) of the hip.
 The authors noted several key findings that can aid in the clinical differentiation:

 TS remains a diagnosis of exclusion, although these studies have highlighted the diagnostic utility of a synovial fluid aspiration and analysis.